 - 1 large can (28 ounces) plum tomatoes

 - ½ teaspoon dried basil

 - Salt and pepper to taste (I used ½ teaspoon salt and a few grates of freshly ground black pepper)

 - 2 slices of bread, processed into crumbs

 - 1 ½ pounds ground beef ( I use lean ground beef with 15% fat)

 - Freshly ground black pepper, to taste (I used about 1/4 teaspoon)

-- Drain mozzarella balls and set aside.
+- Drain mozzarella balls and set them aside.
 Using a ¼ cup scoop, form balls of meat.
 Flatten each and add a mozzarella ball to the middle of the disk.
-Enclose the mozzarella in meat by folding sides up and over cheese.
+Enclose the mozzarella in the meat by folding the sides up and over the cheese.
 Reshape into balls.

-- Add meatballs to bottom of prepared dish.
-Pour marinara sauce over meatballs.
+- Add meatballs to the bottom of the prepared dish.
+Pour marinara sauce over the meatballs.
 Cover with aluminum foil and cook for 1-1½ hours or till meatballs are completely cooked through.

 - Serve warm with pasta, if desired.